Meet Alastor

 Meet Max

-Max is one that is a bit unpredictable in his body language.
-He typically does well for kids but is a bit more weary with adults and strangers.
+Max is a newer bird to our flock who can be an amazing bird to who he deems fit.
+He typically does well for teens, but is a bit more weary with adults and small children.
 He adores throwing around a paper towel roll and typically prefers that social interaction.
 If he does like you, he will let you pet him and start to blush.
 He mostly likes to whisper “Hi” when he does decide to talk.
+Once you've become friends with him, he loves snuggles!

 About Military Macaws